rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-02-async-fn-in-trait-nightly.md

 * Oli Scherer
 * Eric Holk
 * Dan Johnson
+* Bryan Garza
 * Niko Matsakis
 * Tyler Mandry

-It was built on top of years of compiler work that enabled us to ship [GATs] as well as other fundamental type system improvements.
+In addition it was built on top of years of compiler work that enabled us to ship [GATs] as well as other fundamental type system improvements.
+Thanks to all those who contributed.

 To learn more about this feature and the challenges behind it, check out the [Static async fn in traits RFC][RFC] and [why async fn in traits are hard].
 Also stay tuned for a follow-up post where we explore language extensions that make it possible to express `Send` bounds without a special trait.